colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 Tunnel into the WebFaction server via SSH, then run the following series of commands, one at a time.

-**Note:** As described earlier about LE renewal dates and notifications, you need to add your email address in the line below.
+**Note:** As described earlier about LE renewal dates and notifications, you need to add your email address in the last line below.
 If you’d rather work by your own calendar without emails, then just use `./acme.sh --install`:

 1. `mkdir -p ~/src`
 2. `cd ~/src`